Proteusiq/modernapi/README.md

 # Project Direction
 My desire is  to create a template that is simple and robust.
-Level access and admin power to CRUD users are next on my table. <br>
+* ~~Level access and admin power to CRUD users are next on my table~~.
+* Using Postgres as a database [most likely a branch - postgress]
+* Using Celery as background executor [most likely a brance - celery]

 I welcome PR and any help to make this repository a starting point for building secured APIs.

 # API